gkhullar/slice-data-viz/README.md

 ## Related Projects

-This tool is designed for the SLICE (Survey of Lensing clusters In CosmoS-simulation) galaxy cluster survey using JWST observations.
+This tool is designed for the SLICE galaxy cluster survey using JWST observations.